 110. The fate of the Syrian Revolution will be decided in Idlib - the last big bastion of the Syrian Revolution.
 While the Astana deal intended to put Idlib under the control of Turkey, the triumphant Assad regime would also like to take over the region.
 Given the current focus of Turkey on Afrin and the YPG-controlled areas in the north, it is unclear if Ankara will follow the Astana plan.
 However, a combination of both is also possible: for example there exists the idea that the Assadists take the part of Idlib east of the railway line and Turkey the area to the west of it.
-(See Map 1) Either scenario would represent the final liquidation of the main part of the remaining liberated areas and, hence, the end of the Syrian Revolution.
+(See Map 2) Either scenario would represent the final liquidation of the main part of the remaining liberated areas and, hence, the end of the Syrian Revolution.
 This does not mean that the struggle would be over.
 It is quite possible, even likely, that an underground and guerilla campaign would continue.
 However, in such a scenario the popular liberation struggle would face a severe defeat and revolutionaries have to continue the struggle under different conditions.

-111. Anyway, the Syrian Revolution is not over yet - contrary to the wishes of the centrist doomsayers.
+Anyway, the Syrian Revolution is not over yet -111. contrary to the wishes of the centrist doomsayers.
 While the relation of forces in Syria itself is very disadvantageous, it is important to point out to the international dimension.
 The RCIT has always emphasized that the ongoing liberation struggle in Syria is part of the revolutionary process in the whole Middle East.
 This revolutionary wave started in 2011.
 It suffered numerous setbacks, starting with the reactionary military coup of General Sisi in Egypt in 2013.
-However, we currently see an important revival of the revolutionary struggle in the Middle East with new popular uprisings in Palestine, Iran, Tunisia as well as Sudan in addition to the ongoing national liberation struggles can have positive repercussions on the relation of forces in Syria itself and strengthen the liberation struggle in Idlib and the other remaining liberated pockets which is currently in the defensive.
-For
+However, we currently see an important revival of the revolutionary struggle in the Middle East with new popular uprisings in Palestine, Iran, Tunisia as well as Sudan in addition to the ongoing national liberation struggles in Yemen and Afghanistan.
+A significant victory in one of these struggles can have positive repercussions on the relation of forces in Syria itself and strengthen the liberation struggle in Idlib and the other remaining liberated pockets which is currently in the defensive.
+For example an ongoing wave of mass protests in Iran could force the regime to substantially reduce its military intervention in Syria and hence weaken the Assadist camp (which indeed has been one of the demands of the protests).